 Vinyl sales were up 49% in 2014 from the previous year, totaling eight million records sold, the highest tally since the early 1990s.
 Demand is currently more than suppliers can meet with approximately only 15 record manufacturing plants currently existing in the U.S., the busiest being United Record Pressing in Nashville.

-Recently, The Vinyl Geek was kind enough to take time to answer a few of my questions, and I thought I’d share his responses with others who not only appreciate vinyl, but are always on the hunt to score a good haul.
+Recently, the Vinyl Geek was kind enough to take time to answer a few of my questions, and I thought I’d share his responses with others who appreciate vinyl.

 PopMartZoo: When did you first start collecting vinyl and why?